muldrewd/food-events/README.md

 # food_events

-Node project that searches for events that contain food term and displays the events with the terms colored in red.
+Node project that searches for events that contain food terms, then displays event information with these terms colored in red.